 Send us an e-mail at butterfliesofguyana@gmail.com which includes a photograph (if possible) or description of the specimen, along with where (location - name of village) and when (date and time) you saw it.
 It would be useful to share any other observations about the specimen.
 What was it doing at the time you saw it?
 Was it feeding on anything?
 If yes, what was it feeding on?
 Did you see one individual or several (how many?)?

 Butterflies (adults) like two types of plants: 1) those that they can lay their eggs on (larval plants), and 2) those that they can get food from (nectar plants).
 Each species of butterfly may like a particular type or group of plants.
 Additionally, some butterflies like to feed on fruits.
 Please refer to the description of butterflies on this website to see what can attract it.
-This website does not provide an extensive and, in some cases, any larval or nectar plants for some of the species.
-If you see a butterfly feeding on a flower of a particular plant or a caterpillar feeding on the leaves of a particular plant, please share your observations with us at butterfliesofguyana@gmail.com so that we can update our website.

 When most persons ask this question, they are usually referring to the adult (winged) stage.
 The life expectancy of the adult varies from one species to the next, and depends on the availability of food and its ability to avoid predators among other factors.
 Butterflies have four stages in their life cycle (egg, caterpillar/larva, pupa and adult).
 Typically, the eggs for most species take between 3-4 days to hatch.
 The larvae usually feeds between a few days to a few weeks or even months before pupating.
 The adult will emerge from the pupa after a few days or a few weeks, depending on the species.
 It will look for food and try to avoid predators for much of its life, so the length of time which it lives is dependent on these two factors.
 In captivity, adults of the species Dryas iulia live for about 3-4 weeks while those of Caligo illioneus live for about 15-20 weeks.